ruuda/blog/posts/the-numeric-type-alignment-chart.md

 **A separate integer type.**<br>
-While we could go the Javascript route of having only “numbers”, many configuration schemas distinguish between integers and floats, so it is useful for RCL to be able to express that difference in the type system.
+While we could go the Javascript route of having only “numbers”, many configuration schemas distinguish between integers and floats, so it is useful for RCL to be able to express that difference.
+Moreover, some operations in RCL itself, such as list indexing, accept ints but not floats.

 **All values can be compared.**<br>
 Equality is defined between any two values, even when they have different types.
-The `==` operator test for equality explicitly, but sets and dictionaries rely on equality as well.
+The `==` operator tests for equality explicitly, but sets and dictionaries rely on equality as well.
-This requirement is a consequence of generalizing json: json allows heterogeneous lists, so if we add sets and allow arbitrary dict keys, those should be allowed to be heterogeneous too.
+This requirement is a consequence of generalizing json: json allows heterogeneous lists like `[1,` `"a"]`, so if we add sets and allow arbitrary dict keys, those should be allowed to be heterogeneous too.

 **Equality should respect numeric equality.**<br>
-Users expect `1 == 1.0` to be true.
+People expect `1 == 1.0` to be true.
 When it’s false,
-that is one of those footguns where you debug for hours before realizing that equality doesn’t work as you assumed.
+that is one of those footguns where you debug for hours before realizing that equality doesn’t work the way you assumed.

 **Referential transparency.**<br>
 If two values are equal,